TTT-WoWs/teamspeak/README.md

 # Preface

-This repository is for easily running and managing TeamSpeak on Hetzner Cloud.
+This repository is for easily running and managing an affordable TeamSpeak server on Hetzner Cloud.

 Made for the World of Warships clan Tora Tora Tora! for fun and science.